 #16.
 Hot Chocolate

-Heat up some milk in a saucepan or in the microwave.
-Dunk a few squares of your favourite chocolate in it and some marshmallows and stir until they are melted.
-Mmmmm…. enjoy!
+Winter just isn’t the same without a mug of hot chocolate.
+Heat up a milk of your choice in a saucepan or in the microwave.
+Dunk a few squares of your favourite chocolate in it, add some marshmallows and stir until they are melted.
+Mmmmm… enjoy!
+If you want to get creative, this chocolatey Snowman Soup hot chocolate is adorable and delicious.

 #17.
 Tag Time